-All recipients in home and community-based services waiver programs inclusive of ADHC services have the right to choose and receive the services necessary to support them to live in a community setting.
+All recipients in HCBS waiver programs inclusive of ADHC services have the right to choose and receive the services necessary to support them to live in a community setting.
 Recipients have the right to choose how, where, and with whom they live.
 Services are arranged and coordinated through support coordination and approved by the OAAS regional office or its designee.
 Administrative limits are placed on some services according to the waiver that is authorized by the Center for Medicare and Medicaid Services (CMS).